coloursofnoise/Resources/Mapmaking:-Entity-and-Trigger-Documentation.md

 These crystals refill the player's dash and stamina.
 If you run out of stamina while still having your dash and touch one, you'll use it, and refill only your stamina.
 If you dash through one or touch it after having dashed, you'll refill stamina and dash.
 If you have two dashes, only using one dash will still consume the refill, and using both dashes will refill both dashes, unless the second dash is a temporary one from a two-dash refill.
 Marking "One use" will make it not reappear after being used until a respawn or a screen transition.
 They respawn after 2.5 seconds.

-### Refills (Two Dashes)

-These act very similar to regular refill crystals, but they will give you a temporary second dash if the player only has one maximum dash.
-If the player has two maximum dashes, they act identically to regular refills.

 ### Cassette

 These entities are what is used to gate a B side of a level.
 Upon collection, the game will stop, play a cutscene, and then move the player through the nodes until it reaches the last one, where the bubble pops, and the player is free to move.
 Collecting it will disable all cassette blocks from alternating.